Maxims (Old English poems): Influence on J.R.R. Tolkien

 The verse orþanc enta geweorc in Maxims II and similar phrases in The Ruin inspired J.R.R.
 Tolkien the names of the tower Orthanc and the tree-men Ents in The Lord of the Rings.

-It is widely believed that the form of the "Maxims" poems influenced a verse recited by the Ent Treebeard in Book III, chapter iv of The Two Towers.
+The Tolkien scholar Verlyn Flieger suggests that the form of the "Maxims" poems influenced a verse recited by the Ent Treebeard in Book III, chapter iv of The Two Towers.
 This begins: